noahjkrueger/KBMSTR/README.md

   - Remain:  ~27% efficiency increase compared to QWERTY and ~9% Efficiency increase compared to Dvorak on the brown dataset using the HuntPeck configuration while keeping fingers on keys after each keystroke.
   - Return: ~55.5% efficiency increase compared to QWERTY and ~17% Efficiency increase compared to Dvorak on the brown dataset using the Standard configuration while returning fingers home after each keystroke.
 - **Noah's Coding Keyboard** - two flavors included (remain/return)
-  - Remain: The best keyboard layout for using the Noah's method of typing without returning fingers to home keys after each stroke.
+  - Remain: The best keyboard layout for using Noah's method of typing without returning fingers to the home keys after each stroke.
-  - Return: The best keyboard layout for using the Noah's method of typing with returning fingers to home keys after each stroke.
+  - Return: The best keyboard layout for using Noah's method of typing with returning fingers to the home keys after each stroke.

 # <img src="docs/images/learn.png" alt="Student Icon" height="32" id="practice-new-keyboards"> Practice New Keyboards
 By visiting [The Official KBMSTR Website](https://www.kbmstr.com), a user will be able to practice their typing both on the keyboard layouts previously mentioned as well as their own personalized keyboards.
-Users are presented with the option to upload their own personalized keyboard and configuration to the website (produced by our other tools!) that will then display a virtual keyboard.
+Users are presented with the option to upload their own personalized keyboard and configuration to the website (produced by our other tools!) which will then display a virtual keyboard.
 It is here where a user is able to use their physical keyboard to practice their new keyboard, or just try out their results.

 Challenge yourself and improve your typing speed!